-Flood warnings are issued by Emergency Services.
+The AWS Flood warnings are issued by Emergency Services.
 The predicted extent of the flood and the amount of time available before it arrives will determine the course of action to be taken.

-When there is a flood evacuation warning, educators need to prepare for possible emergency evacuation and implement the procedures effectively to ensure the safety of all children, staff, families and visitors in the Service.
+When there is an Emergency Warning, educators need to prepare for possible emergency evacuation and implement the procedures effectively to ensure the safety of all children, staff, families and visitors in the Service.

-MANAGEMENT AND EDUCATORS
+THE APPROVED PROVIDER/ MANAGEMENT AND EDUCATORS